WilcoLouwerse/Begrafenisplanner-application-NLDesign/DESIGN.md

 -------
 The specific goal of the proto component (which this current code base is a version of) is to provide a common architecture for common ground components.
 As such the common ground principles are leading in design choices, and within those principles international compliancy and technological invocation is deemed most important. **We do not want to make concessions to the current infrastructure.** As such the component might differ on [NL API Strategie](https://docs.geostandaarden.nl/api/API-Strategie), [NORA](https://www.noraonline.nl/wiki/Standaarden), [vng.cloud](https://zaakgerichtwerken.vng.cloud/themas/index) and or other standards if they are deemed incompatible or out of line with (inter)national standards and or good practices.

 Unfortunatly (inter)national standards standards can be conflicting.
-We therefore prioritize standards on two grounds
+We therefore prioritize standards on sevarl grounds

-- International standards are put before local standards
+- International is put before local
 - Standards caried by a standard organisation (like ISO, W3C etc) at put before floating standards (like RFC's) wichs are put before industraty standards, good practices and so on.

+So if for instance a **local** standard is out of line with an **internation** good practice we follow the international good practice.

 ### Commonground specific standards